WPCD-Workflows/documentation/source/old/itm/public/xml/imports_sorted_by_author.rst

 Klingshirn
 ----------

--  The ITM general grid description: A tutorial: pdf
+-  The EU-IM general grid description: A tutorial: pdf
    (1.3M)
 -  Present status of the General Grid Description and related software (IMP3): ppt
    (3.5M)
--  The ITM General Grid Description: ppt
+-  The EU-IM General Grid Description: ppt
    (2.7M)